 Acknowledge the value of your bond

 The key here is to express your thoughts without erecting an irreparable wall between you and the person.
-This can be achieved through both verbal and non verbal acknowledgement of your relationship with the other person(s) involved in the conversation with you.
+This can be achieved through both verbal and non-verbal acknowledgment of your relationship with the other person(s) involved in the conversation with you.

-Discussions over sensitive topic, especially with one’s parents can feel quite scary.
+Discussions over sensitive topics, especially with one’s parents or close friends can feel quite scary.
 The anticipation regarding the outcomes of the talk, and whether the desired result would be achieved in the end can feel overwhelming.

 Be consistent in what you say, as well as your conduct.
 Whether an individual is a person of their words or not goes a long way into reflecting upon their confidence levels as far as their intent is concerned.

 Ensuring that the objective/goal of your conversation is fair is one way to sustain consistency during the same.
 Another way of boosting self-consistency is by means of initiating, as well as maintaining a consistent approach towards your situation.

 For example: While giving employees a performance feedback, it is always best for a manager to maintain uniform policy, rules and expectations from each member.

 Be careful with where you initiate the conversation

 By where I literally mean the location where you decide to initiate your talk with the concerned persons.
 Choose your place of conversation wisely.
 The overall environment one creates can impact the course of the conversation, which is crucial to its success.

 Factors like the temperature and ambience of a place do tend to cast an impact upon a person (including the receiver).
 Choosing a neutral place with a calm, soothing aura would ensure the external comfort of an individual.